furrtek/SiliconRE/Capcom/86S105/README.md

 finally shifted out to the display during scanline-0.

 Both Y scanning and active list reading operations are done at the same time.
-While an active list is being filled, the other one is used for output.
-They're swapped each new scanline.
+While an active list is being filled, the other one is used for output and cleared.
+They're swapped each scanline.

 # Pinout